CenturyLinkCloud/PublicKB/Lumen Edge Private Cloud/Migration/using-migration-tool.md

 **Procedure**
 * In the vSphere Web Client, navigate to Home > Inventories > vCloud Director Extender.
-* In the Migrations tab, click New Migration.
+* In the Migrations tab, click **NEW MIGRATION**.

   ![Migration Tool](../../images/dccf/migration1.png)

-* Select Warm migration and click Next.
+* Select Warm migration and click **NEXT**.

   ![Migration Tool](../../images/dccf/migration-warm1.png)

-* Select the Source VMs that you want to migrate and click Next.
+* Select the Source VMs that you want to migrate and click **NEXT**.
   * When you select a VM, the system verifies if the selected VM is powered on.
   * If you select a VM that is powered off, the system returns an error, and you cannot proceed until you select a powered on VM.

   ![Migration Tool](../../images/dccf/migration-warm2.png)

-* Select a Target Cloud, a target vDC, a target storage profile, a target network, and whether you want to group all virtual machines that you are migrating into a single vApp, and click Next.
+* Select a Target Cloud, a target vDC, a target storage profile, a target network, and whether you want to group all virtual machines that you are migrating into a single vApp, and click **NEXT**.

   ![Migration Tool](../../images/dccf/migration-warm3.png)